xenrox/srhtctl/README.md

 ## Usage

 You have to create a `config.ini` in your `XDG_CONFIG_HOME` under the srhtctl folder.
+On Darwin, your configuration directory is `~/Library/Application Support/srhtctl`.
 The only necessary value is your sourcehut authentication token.
 By default you will interact with https://meta.sr.ht/.

 Currently implemented are parts of the git, paste and builds api.